Photo Credits: Julie Dreelin, Daniel Pullen [View ALL Photos]

 QUESTION 3: IF THE OIL INDUSTRY WANTS TO HELP COASTAL RESIDENTS’ POCKETBOOKS, WHY DO THEY ALWAYS FIGHT PAYING FOR THEIR MISTAKES?

 ANSWER: The Oil Industry is not a benevolent enterprise.
-It is a business and seeks to maximize its revenues and minimize its losses.
+It is a business and seeks to maximize its profits and minimize its losses.

-QUESTION 4: IF PETROLEUM REPRESENTS A MORE RELIABLE INDUSTRY, WHY IS OIL TANKING — AND TOURISM KEEPS BOOMING?
+QUESTION 4: IF PETROLEUM REPRESENTS A MORE RELABLE INDUSTRY, WHY IS OIL TANKING — AND TOURISM KEEPS BOOMING?

-As of Feb.
-2016, the price of oil had plummeted to less than $40 to a barrel.
-That may be great for consumers but it’s bad for the petroleum industry and the states that depend on the revenues.
+As of early-March 2019, the price of oil was still stuck at less than $58 a barrel.
+That may be great for consumers but it’s bad for the petroleum industry and the states that depend on drilling revenues.
 In Louisiana, “for every dollar the price of oil drops, the state loses $10 million to $12 million.
 In Texas, ten percent of jobs are in oil and gas.
 Low oil prices could mean 30,000 of those jobs could go away.”

 Meanwhile, NC’s coastal tourism industry shows tank-like resilience.
-With the exception of 2009’s economic downtown, our coastal county’s travel expenditures have consistently grown since 1991 — with an average 5% increase between 2012 and 2013, alone.
-In 2014, domestic travelers spent a record $21.3 billion in North Carolina.
+With the exception of 2009’s economic downturn, our coastal counties’ travel expenditures have consistently grown since 1991 — with an average 5% increase annually.
 And on a national level, a recent study conducted by the National Ocean Economics Program shows America’s “ocean economy” (specifically focusing on tourism and recreation) contributes three times the amount of money to the U.S. economy, compared to offshore oil production.

 ANSWER: Oil is a finite resource and exists in a volatile market.
-As long as we protect our coasts, coastal tourism will continue to be a sustainable, growing industry into the future.
+As long as we protect our coasts, tourism will remain a sustainable, growing industry into the future.

 ANSWER: If more jobs and more energy is the goal, wind makes more sense — with no risk to existing industries.